LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

       :alt: The page you see after creating an empty repository, with several options.
       :width: 80%

-      Connecting to a repository in GitHub
+      Connecting to a repository in GitHub.

 #.
 Now go back to your terminal and copy/paste the commands shown in the GitHub
    instructions.
 These should be very similar to: